cran-task-views/Agriculture/Agriculture.md

 ### Animal science

--   The `r view("Tracking")` has many resources for working with tracked animal data and studying animal movement.
+-   The `r view("Tracking")` task view has many resources for working with tracked animal data and studying animal movement.

 -   The package `r pkg("usdampr")` provides access to the USDA's Livestock Mandatory Reporting API.

-Many of the genetic packages described in this task view can also be applied to animals.
+-   Many of the genetic packages described in this task view can also be applied to animals.

 ### Breeding & quantitative genetics

-See the R package repository [Bionconductor](https://www.bioconductor.org/) for bioinformatics tools to support the processing of high-throughput genomic data.
+See the R package repository [Bionconductor](https://www.bioconductor.org/) for bioinformatic tools to support the processing of high-throughput genomic data.

 -   **General plant breeding functionality**:  `r github("reyzaguirre/st4gi")` and `r pkg("variability")` provides several common utility functions for genetic improvement of crops.
 Also, please see the subsection on "genotype-by-environment interactions" in this task view for packages integrating environmental and genomic data in an analytical framework. `r pkg("gpbStat")` provides functions for common plant breeding analyses including line-by-tester analysis ([Arunachalam 1974](http://repository.ias.ac.in/89299)) and diallel analysis ([Griffing 1956](https://www.publish.csiro.au/bi/pdf/BI9560463)). `r rforge("plantbreeding")` provides many convenience functions for working with populations and designs common in plant breeding including dialleles, line testers, augmented trials, the Carolina design, and more.